leigh-hackspace/HackspaceWiki/docs/infrastructure/network_layout.md

 ### DMZ - VLAN 230

-Used for internet facing services, all systems are allocated addresses within the A&A delgated IP range.
+Used for internet facing services, all systems are allocated addresses within the A&A delegated IP range.

 IP Range: `81.187.195.16/29`